timkoma/PromiseKit/_posts/2014-12-31-getting-started.md

 pod install
 {% endhighlight %}

+CocoaPods will now set up your project to use PromiseKit.

 ## Step 4: Back to Xcode

 From now on your ***must*** open the Xcode Workspace (xcworkspace) rather than the Xcode Project (xcodeproj) for your project.
 The following Terminal command will do that for you now: